 The Board appointed its Company Secretary as Compliance Manager with the responsibility for day-to-day compliance with the Ethical Trading Policy.
 A copy of our Ethical Trading Policy may be requested from the Compliance Manager.

-· comply with all laws relating to modern slavery;
+· comply with all laws relating to modern slavery; and

-· implement due diligence procedures in relation to their own suppliers to ensure there is no slavery in their supply chains;
+· implement due diligence procedures in relation to their own suppliers to ensure there is no slavery in their supply chains.

 RISK ASSESSMENT AND DUE DILIGENCE OF SUPPLY CHAINS

 As part of the PGA European Tour Group’s efforts to monitor and reduce the risk of slavery and human trafficking occurring within our supply chains, we will adopt robust risk assessment and due diligence procedures.
 We recognise that there may be markets in which our Suppliers operate which are more vulnerable to adverse practices than others and we take seriously the need for greater scrutiny regarding such Suppliers.

-Additional due diligence may also be undertaken by way of a physical audit / inspection of the supplier if deemed necessary to satisfy the PGA European Tour Group that the supplier is operating to the required standard.
+Additional due diligence may also be undertaken by way of a physical audit / inspection of the Supplier if deemed necessary to satisfy the PGA European Tour Group that the Supplier is operating to the required standard.